Stress and Worry

 I make this statement tongue in cheek but follow my logic here.

 I say this because on one hand productivity is great.
-We were made to get stuff done, not lay around all time surfing Netflix and Instagram.
+We were made to get stuff done, not lay around all the time surfing Netflix and Instagram.
 On the other hand the constant need to be producing and getting stuff done can be a hinderance.
 Its a hinderance to rest, to enjoying the Sabbath, to enjoying your family and friends.

 Last week was the first week in 6 months that I didn’t post at least one blog post.
 The work week I had was insane!
 Insane.
 I had a massive project that I needed to finish and I only had a week to get it done.
 So every night I was working late making sure everything was going to be complete by the deadline.
 It was!
 I finished with a little bit of time to spare.
 Unfortunately that spare time didn’t go to the blog.
 I need to celebrate the small win.
 Win: I set a goal back in June to post everyday and I was able to exceed that goal.
 That’s a good thing.
 I’m going to silence my inner critic.
 I’m going to give myself some grace for not meeting my goal this week and move on.